-The Field Exam will replace the Comprehensive Exam as the candidacy examination for the LIN PhD program.
-This examination will be administered in the fall semester of the second year (i.e. the third semester) of the Ph.D. program.
-Content will be determined by the student's Concept Paper.
-Three examiners (the LIN faculty member who led the student's Concept Paper, a second LIN faculty member with expertise in some area relevant to the student's Concept Paper, and a third LIN faculty member who does not work in the area of the student's Concept Paper) will conduct in-depth questioning in areas pertinent to the student's Concept Paper topic.
+The Field Exam is administered after the first 10 weeks of LIN 883 and prior to the end of the semester.
+Content of the exam will be determined by the student's Concept Paper.
+Three examiners (the LIN dissertation advisor who led the student's Concept Paper, a second LIN faculty member with expertise in some area relevant to the student's Concept Paper, and a third LIN faculty member who does not work in the area of the student's Concept Paper) will conduct in-depth questioning in areas pertinent to the student's Concept Paper topic.
 Student responses will be evaluated by all three examiners together as a Pass with Distinction, Pass, Unsatisfactory or Fail.
 Students who receive an Unsatisfactory score on the Field Exam will be required to retake the exam; students who Fail the Field Exam will be terminated from the program.
 Students who retake the Field Exam and receive either a score of Unsatisfactory or Fail will be terminated from the program.